Humanitec-DemoOrg/aws-examples/iam-role-eks/Readme.md

 - `main.tf`: Humanitec Resource definitions.

 ## Humanitec Architecture
 The architecture for resource definitions relies on the [workload](https://docs.humanitec.com/integrations/resource-types/workload) resource type.
+This will change very soon.
 This resource receives the current context of a workload (say - the backend portion) from an Application in the current environment.

 You would use this resource to create workload scoped resources (so they will be configured for each environment), for instance, if you were configuring a CloudFront distribution, you will end with three of them if you had 3 environments.